WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # Won't be working for now.
-Migrating to our offical app!

-Please join this Discord [server](https://discord.gg/rHMa3sMse7) for updates regarding everything!
+# Please join this Discord [server](https://discord.gg/rHMa3sMse7) for updates regarding everything!